This post is also available in: Español (Spanish)

-“I got hit by a car and they drove off “ – How Shuman & Associates, Ltd. can help:
+“I got hit by a car and they drove off “ – How Shuman Legal can help:

-Pursuing a driver that caused damage and ran often involves addressing an uninsured driver, which means the high probability that we will need to file a lawsuit.
+Pursuing a driver that caused damage and ran often involves addressing an uninsured driver, which means a high probability that we will need to file a lawsuit.

 Insurance companies, both the other drivers and yours, may be unwilling to pay out on claims where there is coverage, and your damages made need to be covered by a means other than insurance if the driver did not have coverage in place at the time of the accident.

-Someone Hit My Parked Car and Drove OFF!
+Someone Hit My Car and Drove OFF!
 What to Do After A Hit And Run:

-So if this sounds like you, there are some actions you can take that are important, but don’t try to take matters into your own hands, don’t chase down the driver yourself and do not leave the scene of the accident before the polices request you do so – do these things listed here:
+So if this sounds like you, there are some actions you can take that are important, but don’t try to take matters into your own hands, don’t chase down the driver yourself, and do not leave the scene of the accident before the police request you do so – do these things listed here: